-Company perks have been loosely defined since their inception, and this is a surprisingly serious issue.
+Perks have been loosely defined since their inception, and this is a surprisingly serious issue.

 Fortunately, the conversation has progressed enough to acknowledge that company perks are not company culture, but rather a part of it.

 Fortunately, those days are close to being over.

 The industry has come a long way in the past decade.
-The reasons companies offer perks and the benefits they're seeking are much more altruistic and impactful on employees' lives.
+The reasons companies offer perks as well as the lifestyle benefits they're seeking, are much more altruistic and impactful on employees' lives.

 Glassdoor Employment Confidence Survey